simraali14/azure_insider_threat_detection/02_anomaly_detection/README.md

 ---

 ## Step 1) Feature Engineering ([engineer_model_features.ipynb](engineer_model_features.ipynb))
-This notebook extracts user behavior features from five types of activity logs (device, email, file, HTTP, and logon).
-These features are then used to train an isolation forest model for insider threat anomaly detection.
+This notebook extracts user behavior features from five types of activity logs (device, email, file, HTTP, and logon) to support insider threat detection using an anomaly detection model (see: investigate_anomalies.ipynb).

 #### 🧠 Feature Engineering Strategy

 **Temporal windowing approach to capture behavioral shifts:**
-* 7-day recent window: Captures user behavior in the 7 days leading up to their last recorded event.
+* 14-day recent window: Captures user behavior in the 14 days leading up to their last recorded event.
 This reflects short-term activity and is crucial for detecting pre-departure anomalies.
-* 30-day baseline window: Captures typical user behavior in the 30 days prior to the recent window.
+* 60-day baseline window: Captures typical user behavior in the 60 days prior to the recent window.
 This helps establish a personalized behavioral norm.

 This strategy enables us to detect deviations from a user's baseline — a key signal for insider threats, especially for users who may engage in risky actions shortly before exiting the organization.